A newly installed wooden deck is a sight to behold, especially if you’ve put in the work to build it yourself.

-DEFY has always made great semi-transparent stains but their new solid stain is a game changer.
-There are 2 reasons why – 1) It contains zinc nano-particles that give it amazing UV resistance against color fade, and 2) It uses that latest and greatest in resin technology that has a minimum 5 year lifespan without peeling or degrading.
-For a solid stain, it has great application characteristics and actually penetrates the wood quite well to eliminate any chance of peeling.
+DEFY has always made great semi-transparent deck stains but their new solid stain is a game-changer.
+There are 2 reasons why – 1) It contains zinc nano-particles that give it amazing UV resistance against color fade, and 2) It uses that latest and greatest in resin technology that has a minimum 5-year lifespan without peeling or degrading, even with high foot traffic.
+For a solid deck stain, it has great application characteristics and the water based formula actually penetrates the wood quite well to eliminate any chance of peeling.

 It dries quickly and offers superb protection from mold and algae growth.

-- Water-based formula with excellent penetration and protection
+- Water based deck stain formula with excellent penetration and protection

 - Low risk of mold or algae buildup

-- Zinc additives naturally resist UV rays and mold growth
+- Zinc additives naturally resist sun damage and mold growth

 - Must be tinted at the store